-- Staff will contribute to the process of social justice, which (1) seeks fair (re)distribution of resources, opportunities, and responsibilities; (2) challenges the roots of oppression and injustice; (3) empowers all people to exercise self-determination and realize their full potential; (4) and builds social solidarity and community capacity for collaborative action.
+- Staff will contribute to the process of anti-racism and social justice, which (1) seeks fair (re)distribution of resources, opportunities, and responsibilities; (2) challenges the roots of oppression and injustice; (3) empowers all people to exercise self-determination and realize their full potential; (4) and builds social solidarity and community capacity for collaborative action.

 - Staff will facilitate and/or actively participate in discussions as appropriate about equity, inclusion, and justice and foster a brave space that encourages dialogue, recognizes difference, and holds their another accountable to do the work of sharing experiences and coming to new understandings.

 - Staff will actively reflect on how White Supremacy operates within and outside of our organization and work to reduce harm caused by White supremacy.

 - Staff will examine and reflect on their own racial/ ethnic biases/ prejudices/ privilege that may affect their work through acknowledging their racial or cultural “blind spots” and working to address them and being receptive to feedback about their missteps, microaggressions, and/or harm done to others.

 Want to learn more about our process for developing these core competencies?
 Email us at equity@CSSP.org for more information.

 Developing a shared language for thoughtful discussion about equity is critical for all of our work.
 This glossary of key terms includes many words and concepts that are foundational and relevant to CSSP’s work.